MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connection-analytics-reports.md

 You can click the **Download report** link to download the report as an Excel file and see more details.

-You can view the**Connection Analytics details** page by selecting **View Details** button at the bottom of the Connection Analytics section of the Usage analytics main page.
+You can view the **Connection Analytics details** page by selecting **View Details** button at the bottom of the Connection analytics section of the Usage analytics main page.

-## Connection Analytics details page
+## Connection analytics details page
 The Connection analytics details page allows you to analyze queries with search results from your connections.

 :::image type="content" source="media/usage-reports/connection-analytics-details.png" alt-text="A report dashboard that shows graphs and tables of search usage for connection analytics." lightbox="media/usage-reports/connection-analytics-details.png":::